 Colombia: Use Crowd Sourcing Technology to Track Crime and Corruption

-Knight International Journalism Fellow Ronnie Lovler is helping El Tiempo, Colombia’s largest newspaper, develop a website that uses citizen reports to map crime in the capital city of Bogota.
-Modeled after a similar Fellowship project in Panama, citizens and citizen journalists will post information on the map.
-Lovler will train El Tiempo journalists to use the map to identify trends and produce investigative stories about crime and violence.
-El Tiempo plans to expand the project nationally.
+Knight International Journalism Fellow Ronnie Lovler helped El Tiempo, Colombia’s largest newspaper, develop a website that uses citizen reports to map crime in the capital city of Bogota.
+Modeled after a similar Fellowship project in Panama, citizens and citizen journalists post information on the map.
+Lovler trained El Tiempo journalists to use the map to identify trends and produce investigative stories about crime and violence.

-Lovler is also helping Consejo de Redaccion, a national investigative journalism group, launch a national map to track corruption, fed by reports from journalists and citizens.
+Lovler also helped Consejo de Redaccion, a national investigative journalism group, launch a national map to track corruption, fed by reports from journalists and citizens.

 In May, Lovler started Hacks-Hackers Bogota, Colombia’s first chapter of the journalism-technology group, with nearly 100 members.
-The first project will create a crowd-sourced map that shows environmental problems in the capital.
+The first project was creating a crowd-sourced map that shows environmental problems in the capital.